Getting Started: 5 Fundamentals

 Things to keep in mind or explore further:

-- On paid plans, you can create file requests for others to upload directly into your account
+- On paid plans, you can create file requests for others to upload directly into your projects without requiring an account.

 2. Uploading Files